Eshmeeta/Vue-Tutorial/README.md

 ## Key Modifiers
 Key modifiers in Vue.js allow you to listen for specific keyboard keys when handling keyboard events.
 This way, your event handler only runs if a particular key is pressed.

+# Form Binding
+v-model : Helps in 2 way binding.
+Use of v-model with text,checkboxes,radio,multiline text,etc